 Depending upon exactly when we reared our children, child care practices may have changed fairly radically.
 For years we were told to place our babies on their stomachs to sleep.
 Today parents are taught that babies should always sleep on their backs.
 We were urged to keep our babies warm and often used fleecy blankets to cover them.
 Today parents are taught to keep coverings well away from their babies' faces and to be sure that they do not become overheated.

-Another reason why grandparents should be educated is because grandparents often babysit their grandchildren.
+Another reason why grandparents should be educated is that grandparents often babysit their grandchildren.
 Many grandparents provide child care for their grandchildren, either part time or full time.

 According to a policy statement by the American Academy of Pediatrics (AAP), one-fifth of all SIDS deaths occur while the child is in the care of someone other than parents.
 This seemingly high number could be the result of caregivers, including grandparents, being uninformed about SIDS.